kptdev/kpt/site/book/08-package-orchestration/04-package-authoring.md

 ?> Refer to the [copy command reference][rpkg-copy] for usage.

-Unlike `clone` of a package which establishes the upstream-downstream relationship betweek the respective packages, and updates the `Kptfile` to reflect the relationship, the `copy` command does *not* change the upstream-downstream relationships.
-The copy of a package shares the same upstream packge as the package from which it was copied.
-Specifically, in this case both `newpackage/v1` and `newpackage/v2` have identical contents, including upstream information, and differ in revision only.
+Unlike `clone` of a package which establishes the upstream-downstream relationship between the respective packages, and updates the `Kptfile` to reflect the relationship, the `copy` command does *not* change the upstream-downstream relationships.
+The copy of a package shares the same upstream package as the package from which it was copied.
+Specifically, in this case both `new-package/v1` and `new-package/v2` have identical contents, including upstream information, and differ in revision only.

 ## Editing package revision resources

-One of the driving motivations for the Package Orchestration service is enabling WYSIWYG authoring of packages, including their contents, in a highly usable UIs.
+One of the driving motivations for the Package Orchestration service is enabling WYSIWYG authoring of packages, including their contents, in highly usable UIs.
 Porch therefore supports reading and updating package *contents*.

 In addition to using a [UI](/guides/namespace-provisioning-ui) with Porch, we